Saudi-led coalition launches operation against Yemen's Houthis | Headlines

 Saudi-led coalition launches operation against Yemen's Houthis

-It added that the goal for the operation is to "protect global energy sources and ensure supply chains."
-The coalition had said it will "directly deal with sources of threat" and asked civilians to avoid being near any oil site or facility in Yemen's Red Sea port city of Hodeidah, Saudi state media had reported.
+The Saudi-led coalition fighting in Yemen began a military operation on Saturday to stop attacks on its oil facilities and "protect global energy sources," Saudi state media reported.
+The coalition said it was carrying out air strikes in Yemen's Houthi-controlled capital Sanaa and Red Sea port city of Hodeidah.

-The Saudi-led coalition fighting in Yemen on Saturday commenced a military operation to stop attacks on its oil facilities and "protect global energy sources," Saudi state media reported.
+The Saudi-led coalition fighting in Yemen began a military operation on Saturday to stop attacks on its oil facilities and "protect global energy sources," Saudi state media reported.

-The coalition added that the operation is in its early stages and that Yemen's Houthis should bear the consequences of their "hostile behaviour".
-It added that the goal for the operation is to "protect global energy sources and ensure supply chains."
+The coalition said it was carrying out air strikes in Yemen's Houthi-controlled capital Sanaa and Red Sea port city of Hodeidah.
+It said it aims to "protect global energy sources and ensure supply chains" and that the operation would continue until it achieves its goals.
+The operation was in its early stages and Iran-aligned Houthis should bear the consequences of their "hostile behaviour", the coalition said.

+Saudi media earlier quoted the coalition as saying it would "directly deal with sources of threat", asking civilians to stay away from any oil site or facility in Hodeidah.
+Yemen's Houthis said they launched attacks on Saudi energy facilities on Friday.
+The Saudi-led coalition said oil giant Aramco's petroleum products distribution station in Jeddah was hit, causing a fire in two storage tanks but no casualties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)